nvladimiroff/HNReactNative/README.md

 A simple HN React Native client.
 It currently only supports Android.
-The app *should* work on iOS, but I haven't tested this yet.
+It *should* be pretty simple to get this working on iOS as well.
+All that should have to be done is replace WebIntent with LinkingIOS.

 ### Building
 Make sure you have npm and node (>4.0) installed.